underground-software/ILKD_course_materials/faq.md

 A: v7.2

-Q. How can I improve my grade in this class?
+Q: How can I improve my grade in this class?

-Q. Are there opportunities to receive extra credit?
+Q: Are there opportunities to receive extra credit?

 A: [Contribute to the course materials and infrastructure](/faq/contributing.md)